boynux/boynux.github.com/_posts/2015-05-10-load-balancing-in-docker.md

 #### Running the demo

 Now to run the whole setup issue the following command:
-Please note that the following IP could be any IP.
+Please note that the following IP (virtual IP) could be any IP.
 This is entry point to load balancer.
 Just make sure it's not within your computer or Docker subnet.

     $ cd docker-load-balancer
     $ ./run 172.20.10.1

-Now if you try to open that IP (above IP) in your browser or with curl.
+Now if you try to open that IP (virtual IP) in your browser or with curl.
 If you refresh your system the hostname will change.

+What to now more about Docker networking?
+[Advanced Docker networking][4]

 To stop the demo just press ctrl-c as instructed.
 It'll clean-up everything.
 For more details you can see code.
 It's very simple and easy to understand.